craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep.md

 These holes will dispense a horrible gas into the enclosed room upon the secondary trigger of the **Plates**.
 This gas does 1d4 poison damage and 1d4 necrotic damage.
 It is not flammable.
 It is very slightly more dense than air.

-> ##### Trap Design
+> ##### Trapping Efficiently
 > I pretty consistently throughout my D&D experience have thought about how traps get set, and reset.
-> Lets think about a simple spike pit.
+Let's think about a simple spike pit.
-> I set it up by tying a rope to myself and a anchor, digging a hole, setting spikes at the bottom, and climbing out of the hole using my rope, and hiding the pit.
+> I set it up by tying a rope to myself and an anchor, digging a hole, setting spikes at the bottom, and climbing out of the hole using my rope, and hiding the pit.
 > How would I reset this?
 Eventually my pit will be too full of corpse to spike any casualties, how can I get the spikes clear, let alone collect any loot on these corpses.
 Am I, *personally*, resetting the camouflage every time someone falls through it?
->
+No way right?
+Not unless it's the only option.
+I'm gonna try to make a door or something at the bottom, or actuate a piston below the spikes to raise them.
+> So when designing this gas trap, I was thinking about how it would be easiest to reset – if the gas is just slightly heavier than air, it would collect at the floor eventually.
+If this could automatically drain into the reserves, even better.
+Now I only need a bunch of tubing, a source of force for my gas, and a trigger, and I'll have a large portion of my trap reset for me.

 ##### Hidden Trap Door
 In the center of the ceiling of this room is a thin line of space between the two blocks of sandstone that form the trapdoor the mechanisms of this room engage and disengage.